mertnakip/Recurrent-Trend-Predictive-Neural-Network/README.md

 rTPNN_model.fit(x, y, epochs=10, batch_size=1, verbose=0)

-'''
-As long as the data samples are time series, batch_size=1 should be used to get the most out of trend prediction.
-'''

 ###### Make Prediction

-prediction = rTPNN_model.predict(x)
+prediction = rTPNN_model.predict(x, batch_size=1)

+Note: As long as the data samples are time series, batch_size=1 should be used to get the most out of trend prediction.

 ## Citation Request
 The rTPNN as well as its application on multi-sensor fire detection has been published as a journal paper which is entitled as "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" on IEEE Access.
 If you use rTPNN or the content of this repository, please cite our following paper as follows: